Admin CLI

 Thecrewship admin command group is the operator-on-the-host recovery surface.
 Every subcommand here runs a direct write against the local SQLite database, intentionally bypassing the HTTP API.
 The model is the same one GitLab (gitlab-rake gitlab:password:reset), Gitea (gitea admin user change-password), Nextcloud (occ user:resetpassword) and Mattermost (mmctl user change-password) all adopt: shell access to the host is the credential.
 If you can ssh to the box, you are the admin — no second authentication factor would be meaningful, since you already control the data directory and could rewrite the database manually anyway.

-Five subcommands ship today, all in cmd/crewship/cmd_admin.go. reset-password mints a fresh bcrypt hash for a user (interactive prompt by default; --password for scripted recovery; --password-stdin for the leak-free CI pattern that mirrors docker login --password-stdin) and revokes every active session in the same transaction so a leaked cookie can’t outlive the recovery. invalidate-sessions is the same session-revoke without a password rotation — use when the password is believed safe but a session token is suspected leaked. list-users dumps every row of the users table to a tab-aligned table, flags currently-locked-out accounts with a footer count, accepts --locked-only to filter, and shows the per-account failed_login_count. promote rewrites a user’s workspace role (OWNER / ADMIN / MANAGER), accepting --workspace=<slug> or defaulting to the user’s single workspace when there’s exactly one. sessions list is a forensic read-only dump of every user_sessions row for --email=<email> (--active-only to filter, --limit to cap) — the read side paired with invalidate-sessions.
-All five short-circuit early with a clear error if the data directory is missing or the database is locked by a running server.
+Five verbs ship today, all in cmd/crewship/cmd_admin.go. reset-password mints a fresh bcrypt hash for a user (interactive prompt by default; --password for scripted recovery; --password-stdin for the leak-free CI pattern that mirrors docker login --password-stdin) and revokes every active session in the same transaction so a leaked cookie can’t outlive the recovery. invalidate-sessions is the same session-revoke without a password rotation — use when the password is believed safe but a session token is suspected leaked. list-users dumps every row of the users table to a tab-aligned table, flags currently-locked-out accounts with a footer count, accepts --locked-only to filter, and shows the per-account failed_login_count. promote rewrites a user’s workspace role (OWNER / ADMIN / MANAGER / MEMBER / VIEWER), accepting --workspace=<slug> or defaulting to the user’s single workspace when there’s exactly one. sessions list is a forensic read-only dump of every user_sessions row for --email=<email> (--active-only to filter, --limit to cap) — the read side paired with invalidate-sessions.
+Each opens the DB with a 30s busy_timeout, so a write that races the running server serializes rather than failing instantly; still, stop the server first to avoid a half-applied change.

 When to use it